-As of 2023, it was estimated that 411,100 Australians live with dementia, with approximately 70% of cases living in the community, and not in residential aged care.
-According to 2022 statistics provided by Dementia Australia, an estimated 1.6 million people in Australia are involved in the care of someone living with dementia.
+As of 2024, there are an estimated 421,000 Australians that live with dementia, with approximately 2 out of 3 cases living in the community and not in residential aged care.
+According to 2024 statistics provided by Dementia Australia, an estimated 1.6 million people in Australia are involved in the care of someone living with dementia.

 For those helping a loved one with dementia, much of your concern or fear may come from not knowing what’s likely to happen in the future.